qwshen/spark-etl-framework/README.md

     - name: hbase-writer
       type: com.qwshen.sink.HBaseWriter
     ```
+  **Please note that variables cannot be referenced in this section.**

 - Jobs - a pipeline may contain multiple jobs while each job may have multiple actions.
 A job provides a container for resource isolation (when singleSparkSession = false).
 The output from an action of a job may be shared across actions within the same job or jobs.
 Each action in a job is represented by an Actor, which is defined by its type, and may have properties for controlling its behavior.
   ```json
   {